salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

 - draw_dag (bool): whether to write out an image of the directed acyclic graph.

 After running `spatiotemporal.create_DAG`, a variety of outputs are written:
-- `cdf.txt`: the cumulative distribution function for the set of trajectory models.
+- `cdf.txt`: the cumulative distribution function for the set of trajectories.
-- `pdf.txt`: the probability distribution function for the set of trajectory models.
+- `pdf.txt`: the probability distribution function for the set of trajectories.
-- `labeled_pdf.txt`: Each row has 2 columns and represents a different trajectory model.
-The first column labels a single trajectory model as a series of snapshot models, where each snapshot model is written as `{state}_{time}|` in sequential order.
-The second column is the probability distribution function corresponding to that trajectory model.
+- `labeled_pdf.txt`: Each row has 2 columns and represents a different trajectory.
+The first column labels a single trajectory as a series of snapshot models, where each snapshot model is written as `{state}_{time}|` in sequential order.
+The second column is the probability distribution function corresponding to that trajectory.
-- `dag_heatmap.eps` and `dag_heatmap`: image of the directed acyclic graph from the set of models.
+- `dag_heatmap.eps` and `dag_heatmap`: image of the directed acyclic graph from the set of trajectories.
-- `path*.txt`: files where each row includes a `{state}_{time}` string, so that rows correspond to the states visited over that trajectory model.
+- `path*.txt`: files where each row includes a `{state}_{time}` string, so that rows correspond to the states visited over that trajectory.
 Files are numbered from the most likely path to the least likely path.

-Now that we have a trajectory model, we can plot the directed acyclic graph (left) and the series of centroid models from each snapshot model along the most likely trajectory model (right).
+Now that we have a trajectory model, we can plot the directed acyclic graph (left) and the series of centroid models from each snapshot model along the most likely trajectory (right).
 Each row corresponds to a different time point in the assembly process (0 min, 1 min, and 2 min).
-Each node is shaded according to its weight in the final model (\f$W(X_{N,t}N_{t})\f$).
+Each node is shaded according to its weight in the final model (\f$W(X_{t})\f$).
 Proteins are colored as A - blue, B - orange, and C - purple.

 \image html Spatiotemporal_Model.png width=600px